 In 2017 the Judges' Prize went to Groupe Media TFO.

-From time to time, IBC makes a special award to a project, a person or a programme which has gone the extra mile and achieved something truly remarkable, IBC will give a Special Award.
+When there is a person or programme has gone the extra mile and achieved something truly remarkable, IBC will give a Special Award.

 Past examples have included the NHK development of Super Hi-Vision, Sky Television’s 3D coverage of the 2010 FIFA World Cup, Atlantic Productions’ remarkable documentary Flying Monsters 3D with Sir David Attenborough, and SMPTE to celebrate their 100 year history.